biodiversitydata-se/documentation-overview/README.md

 - [sbdi4r2](https://github.com/biodiversitydata-se/sbdi4r2)

 ## Data ingestion
-Datasets are published by the various data providers in the [GBIF IPT](https://www.gbif.se/ipt).
+Datasets are published by the various data providers in the [GBIF Sweden IPT](https://www.gbif.se/ipt).
 The data is then loaded into the Bioatlas using the [pipelines](https://github.com/biodiversitydata-se/pipelines) application.
-Documentation for data ingestion can be found in [the pipelines repository](https://github.com/biodiversitydata-se/pipelines/blob/master/sbdi/README.md) and in [sbdi-install](https://github.com/biodiversitydata-se/sbdi-install/blob/main/roles/pipelines/README.md).
+Documentation for data ingestion can be found in [the pipelines repository](https://github.com/biodiversitydata-se/pipelines/blob/master/sbdi/README.md) and in [sbdi-install](https://github.com/biodiversitydata-se/sbdi-install/blob/main/ansible/roles/pipelines/README.md).